cuddlyogre/ExportLDraw/Readme.md

 file if you did it right.
 LeoCAD and LDCad groups are supported.
 LeoCAD cameras are supported as well.
 If you have LSynth parts installed, it will import those as well.

 BFC meta commands aren't parsed at all.
 I chose to rely on recalculate normals to handle face normals.
+This may change as development continues.

+Materials were taken almost wholesale from TobyLobster's plugin.
+I added my own glass material that was taken from a BlenderArtists thread, but most of it is unchanged.

 You are able to choose the logo you want to show on studs, or no logo or stud at all.